ErkanHatipoglu/nd00333-capstone/starter_file/README.md

 ![kaggle-4.png](images/kaggle/kaggle-4.png)

 It seems that I am overfitting the data.
 I need to improve my model to reduce overfitting.
-Adding more data to training set and/or making some feature engineering will probably improve the model.
+Adding more data to the training set and/or making some feature engineering will probably improve the model.

 ## Hyperparameter Tuning
 ## Hyperdrive Configuration